kyawzintun/robot-market/README.md

 ### What should I do when I'm finished?

-Please forked the project and make regular commits while working on this app.
-After you have finished you work upload your app to Github repo, and then send us email with the link to that repo.
+After you have finished you work push all commits to your repository, and then send us email to inform that app has been finished, also please add following users there:
+* win@morphos.is
+* suhas@morphos.is
+* pawel@morphos.is
+* pratchaya.su@morphos.is.

 ### How is the exam graded?